The Perfect 10 Day Japan Itinerary for First Time Visitors

 🏠 Find the Best and Most Affordable Stays in Kyoto.
 Best Ryokan is Shiraume!

-Known as the “city of 10,000 shrines”, and once the capital of Japan, Kyoto is the cultural heart of Japan.
-In other words, Kyoto is a must visit on your first trip to Japan.
+Known as the “city of 10,000 shrines” and once the capital of the country, Kyoto is the cultural heart of Japan.
+In other words, Kyoto is a must-visit on your first trip to Japan.

 Kyoto is a fairly big city, and many of its must-sees are quite spread out.
-It doesn’t help that people don’t always specify if they are talking of Kyoto the Prefecture, or Kyoto the City.
+It doesn’t help that people don’t always specify if they are talking about Kyoto, the Prefecture, or Kyoto the City.

-The main things to do in Kyoto include sightseeing temples and shrines and cultural activities.
-When compared to Osaka and Tokyo, Kyoto is the most “quiet” and serene city where there is little night life and things close fairly early.
+The main things to do in Kyoto include sightseeing at temples and shrines, and cultural activities.
+When compared to Osaka and Tokyo, Kyoto is the most “quiet” and serene city, where there is little nightlife and things close fairly early.

-With that said, 2 full days in Kyoto is enough to see the main attractions.
-If this sounds like your cup of tea, you could use Kyoto as your home base for the last 4 days of the itinerary, and enjoy Osaka as a day trip.
+With that said, 2 full days in Kyoto are enough to see the main attractions.
+If this sounds like your cup of tea, you could use Kyoto as your home base for the last 4 days of the itinerary and enjoy Osaka as a day trip.

 4 Best Things to Do and See in Kyoto in 2 Days